greenelab/meta-review/content/response-to-reviewers.md

 > The layout of the PDF and the HTML could benefit from a better template (and font stack).
 This a totally minor point, but it might help to attract new people.

+Improving the Manubot front end has been one of the major focuses of our recent development efforts.
+We rewrote the CSS to modernize the front end and improve the default fonts and styles.
+In addition, we restructured the Manubot codebase to support optional plugins and multiple themes (manuscript styles).
+The plugins provide interactive features such as citation tooltips, a table of contents, an image viewer, Hypothesis annotations, and collapsible sections as well as MathJax support for LaTeX equations.
+The new Figure 3 highlights the Manubot plugins.
+Plugins can be easily disabled by removing the plugin-specific line from the [build script](https://github.com/greenelab/meta-review/blob/master/build/build.sh#L36) used during continuous deployment.

+Enhancing the plugins and styles remains an active development area.
+We are planning additional front end improvements in [manubot/rootstock#189](https://github.com/manubot/rootstock/issues/189) and [manubot/rootstock#192](https://github.com/manubot/rootstock/issues/192).
+We discussed these revisions in [GH134](https://github.com/greenelab/meta-review/issues/134) and [GH168](https://github.com/greenelab/meta-review/issues/168) and updated the manuscript in [GH172](https://github.com/greenelab/meta-review/pull/172).

 > You need to have a long-term archive (e.g. Zenodo) of manubot (just in case GitHub closes tomorrow).
 Or you can use a Software Heritage identifier to make sure manubot can still be found in a few years.